 Sometimes it’s hard to know how much to divulge about your breast cancer experience.
 Sometimes it’s even harder to know how much to divulge about your experience with loss.

-When in doubt, I always remember what friend and fellow blogger Jackie, author of From Zero to Mastectomy, said to me quite some time ago, “Never be afraid to write what’s in your heart, Nancy.”
+When in doubt, I remember what friend and fellow blogger Jackie, author of From Zero to Mastectomy, said to me quite some time ago, “Never be afraid to write what’s in your heart, Nancy.”

 Thanks for the great advice, Jackie.

-Breast cancer is personal, but it’s also certainly a topic many others relate to.
+Breast cancer is personal, but it’s also a topic many others relate to.
 Sharing about it hopefully helps others heal and feel less alone.

-Loss is personal too, but it’s also a universal experience almost everyone relates to or will at some point.
+Loss is personal too, but it’s a universal experience almost everyone relates to or will at some point.
 Sharing about loss hopefully helps others heal and feel less alone as well.

 Sharing matters.

-And so dear readers, this is why I choose to write about these things; these things of the heart.
+And so, dear readers, this is why I choose to write about these things, these things of the heart.

 Do you remember your very first significant loss?